yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 As shown in {numref}`chapter_rag_fig_rag_framework_optimization_demo`, we can divide optimizations into the following categories:

 **Document Understanding & Augmentation**:Instead of performing mechanism chunking to split the document, we can apply language understanding models to split documents into semnatically coherent units.
-Besides, we can enriches documents with additional context, metadata (e.g., stamptime), and alternative representations (queries related to document) before they enter the indexing phase.
-This enrichment makes documents more discoverable and helps maintain their semantic context even when split into chunks for processing.
+Besides, we can enriches documents with additional context, metadata (e.g., stamptime), and alternative representations (e.g., summaries, queries related to document) before they enter the indexing phase.
+This enrichment makes documents more discoverable and helps maintain their semantic context even when they are split into chunks for processing.

 **Query Understanding and Rewriting**: This enhancement addresses one of the fundamental challenges in information retrieval: the vocabulary mismatch between query language and document language.
 The system can employ LLM to analyze and reformulate user queries, making them more effective for retrieval.
 It can help complex, multi-concept queries by decomposing the original query into multiple manageable subqueries.

 **Hybrid retrieval**: Instead of using only sparse retrieval or dense retrieval, one can combine them together to form a hybrid retrieval system.
 For example, encoder models used in dense retriever can produce additional features for rankers in the sparse retriever side.

-**Re-ranking**: After the initial retrieval, the Re-ranking step can significantly improves the quality and precision of retrieved content before it reaches the LLM.
+**Re-ranking for quality control**: After the initial retrieval, the Re-ranking step can significantly improves the quality and precision of retrieved content before it reaches the LLM.
 Documents are re-ranked using a much powerful model based on their contextual relevance to the user query, not just the vector semantic similarity.
-In addition, the re-ranking process often penalize similiar documents to promote a diverse set of relevant documents are sent to LLM.
+In addition, the re-ranking process can use extra rules to penalize similiar documents to promote a diverse set of relevant documents are sent to LLM.

 **LLM Understanding & Generation**：Even with high-quality inputs to LLM, LLM can still produce poor results.
 This can be alleviated by improving model size, pretraining data quality and distribution, and fine-tuning strategies.

-**Output verification**: As an additional quality control, after the LLM's output, we can add additional step to validates the LLM's output against the retrieved and re-ranked sources.
+**Output verification**: As the final layer quality control, after the LLM's output, we can add an additional step to validates the LLM's output against the retrieved and re-ranked sources.
 This final check ensures accuracy and consistency.

 ```{figure} ../img/chapter_rag/Basic_RAG_framework_optimization.png
 ---